jmmack/metatranscriptomic-tools/kaiju/README.md

 ### Output
 - Output will be pushed to the same directory you run `run_kaiju.sh`
 - The `.summary` files will give the %mapped to each taxon.
-If you want to quickly see the top mapped for all samples try:

-`head *.summary > all_summary.txt`
+The script also automatically makes a head summary file with: `head *.summary > all_summary.txt`